 "I photograph the everyday, the familiar in unfamiliar places.
-‘The mundane is given its beautiful due in that it is photographed at all,' suggests photographer Anna Shustikova.
-Structures left behind; dated, discarded, curious.
-Rural communities, along back-roads, and within once-thriving urban neighborhoods; these are my vistas.
-I am hopeful that my photographs are reminders of humanness, culture, and community."
+Dated, discarded, curious.
+Rural communities, back-roads, and once-thriving urban neighborhoods; these are my vistas.
+I'm hopeful my photographs are reminders of humanness, culture, and community."

 Wilson is an emerging regionalist photographer born and raised in Central Illinois.
 He was an on-call medical-surgical/generalist photographer, writer, and communication specialist, in the health care and library science fields for 36 years.
 Prior